karawoo/2015-04-27-wsu/syllabus/R_intro_02_subsetting_summarizing.md

 memory.
 The database connections essentially remove that limitation in that you can have a database of many 100s GB, conduct queries on it directly and pull back just what you need for analysis in R. There is a lot of great info on `dplyr`.
-If you have an interest, i’d encourage you to look more.
+If you have an interest, I'd encourage you to look more.
 The vignettes are particularly good.

 ### Selecting columns and filtering rows